geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

 - **oasis-catalog.xml**: (*Optional*) An oasis catalog describing any mappings that should be used for this schema eg. mapping URLs to local copies such as schemaLocations eg. http://www.isotc211.org/2005/gmd/gmd.xsd is mapped to ``schema/gmd/gmd.xsd``.
 Path names used in the oasis catalog are relative to the location of this file which is the schema directory.
 - **schema.xsd**: (*Optional*) XML schema directory file that includes the XSDs used by this metadata schema.
 If the schema uses a DTD then this file should not be present.
 Metadata records from schemas that use DTDs cannot be edited in GeoNetwork.
-- **schema-conversions.xml**: (*Mandatory*) XML file that describes the converters that can be applied to records belonging to this schema.
+- **schema-conversions.xml**: (*Optional*) XML file that describes the converters that can be applied to records belonging to this schema.
 This information is used to show these conversions as options for the user to choose when a metadata record belonging to this schema is shown in the search results.
 - **schema-ident.xml**: (*Mandatory*) XML file that contains the schema name, identifier, version number and details on how to recognise metadata records that belong to this schema.
 This file has an XML schema definition in `INSTALL_DIR/web/geonetwork/xml/validation/schemaPlugins/schema-ident.xsd` which is used to validate it when the schema is loaded.
 - **schema-substitutes.xml**: (*Optional*) XML file that redefines the set of elements that can be used as substitutes for a specific element.
 - **schema-suggestions.xml**: (*Optional*) XML file that tells the editor which child elements of a complex element to automatically expand in the editor.